Prognosis unclear for daughter of late singer Whitney Houston - lawyer

 In March, she was transferred from Emory University Hospital in Atlanta to a rehabilitation centre, according to her family.

-Her mother Whitney Houston, a six-time Grammy Award winner and actress, drowned in a hotel bathtub in Beverly Hills, California, in February 2012 at the age of 48.
-Cocaine and heart disease contributed to her death, the authorities said.
+Houston, a six-time Grammy Award winner and actress, drowned in a hotel bathtub in Beverly Hills, California, in February 2012 at the age of 48.
+Cocaine and heart disease contributed to her death, according to authorities.

-(Reporting by Colleen Jenkins in Winston-Salem and Letitia Stein in Tampa; Writing by Curtis Skinner; Editing by Gareth Jones)
+(Reporting by Colleen Jenkins in Winston-Salem and Letitia Stein in Tampa; Editing by Bill Trott, Eric Walsh and Mohammad Zargham)